 Service updates result in a constantly changing application.
 The dynamic nature of cloud-native applications introduces new challenges around configuration updates, release, and testing.
 Ambassador Edge Stack:

-- Enables testing in production, with support for canary routing and traffic shadowing.
+- Enables progressive delivery, with support for canary routing and traffic shadowing.

 - Exposes high-resolution observability metrics, providing insight into service behavior.